LuminateOne/laravel-revision-tracking/README.md

 }
 ```

-After a Model is updated, you can get the all the revisions like this:
+After a model is updated, you can get the all the revisions like this:
 ```php
 // Returns collection of revision
 $allRevisions = $model->allRevisions()->get();